cyberark/summon/README.md

 * Fetching secrets from a trusted store
 * Exporting secret values to a sub-process environment

+Note that cauldron is still in **early stages**, we are looking for feedback and contributions.

 ## Usage

 By default, cauldron will look for `secrets.yml` in the directory it is